 PRO: More cultural diversity

 Big cities are a melting pot of cultures.
 As a student in an urban college, you will be exposed to cultural diversity both in your campus as well as the general population.
-This itself is such a huge learning experience and can help you be better prepared for a career anywhere in the world.
+This itself is such a huge learning experience.
+It can help you be better prepared for a career anywhere in the world.

 PRO: Easier and cheaper to get around